czernous/persian-hugo/exampleSite/content/about/_index.md

 Interested in working with me.
 Here's how?
 I can write you well researched and engaging blog posts specifically targeted to your audience that they can't resist.

-Need help persuading them sign up to your email list?
+Need help persuading them to sign up to your email list?

 Yes!